Homepage > Blog > Mesh WiFi Vs WiFi Extender: Which Is Better?

 1. Which one provides better coverage and performance?

-Most of the time, mesh Wi-Fi systems work better and cover more areas than Wi-Fi extenders.
+Most of the time, mesh systems like WiFi routers work better and cover more areas than Wi-Fi extenders.
 Mesh systems bring together multiple networks into one, making coverage smooth and internet connection more reliable.

 2. Which one is more cost-effective?